Gammat Jammat

-Gammat Jammat (translation: Fun And Frotic) is a 1987 Indian Marathi-language slapstick comedy film written by Shantaram Nandgaonkar, directed by Sachin Pilgaonkar, and produced by Satish Kulkarni under Shree Tulsi Productions.
+Gammat Jammat (translation: Fun And Frolic) is a 1987 Indian Marathi-language slapstick comedy film written by Shantaram Nandgaonkar, directed by Sachin Pilgaonkar, and produced by Satish Kulkarni under Shree Tulsi Productions.
 The film was released on 1 May 1987 and stars an ensemble cast of Ashok Saraf, Sachin Pilgaonkar, Varsha Usgaonkar (in her debut in Marathi cinema), Charusheela Sable, Shrikant Moghe, Ashalata Wabgaonkar, Viju Khote, Satish Shah, and Sudhir Joshi.
 The music was composed by Arun Paudwal.
+This movie was remade in 1989 in Telugu as 'Vintha Dongalu'.

 Gammat Jammat was critically acclaimed and it did massive business at the box office.
 The film is still regarded as one of the best in Marathi cinema for its captivating story and Varsha Usgaonkar's performance.

 Plot

 Gautam (Sachin Pilgaonkar) and Phalgun (Ashok Saraf) are childhood friends residing in the bungalow of Gautam's another childhood friend, Shrikant Dalvi (Chetan Dalvi).
 The duo is desperately in need of a huge sum of money since Gautam, who is a bar waiter, needs to pay for the leg surgery of his crippled younger brother, Suhas (Dhruv Ghanekar), while Phalgun, who is a clerk in a warehouse, needs to pay off all his debts to his creditors.
 However, Gautam and Phalgun has no means to receive the money by honesty and legal ways.
 At the last resort, the duo is compelled to plan to kidnap Kalpana (Varsha Usgaonkar), the only daughter of a wealthy industrialist, Dadasaheb Korde (Shrikant Moghe).
 They decide to place their plan into action in a foolproof way and execute the kidnapping of Kalpana successfully and perfectly.
 However, Gautam and Phalgun are both surprised to discover that Kalpana's father is not ready to pay out even a penny for the ransom, seeing through their true nature, and has already sent Inspector Phutane (Satish Shah) and crime lord Ganu Pailwan (Viju Khote) to investigate the matter.